GuanHuiLim/-csd3120-TeamProject/README.md

 ***Interactions***
 - `Left/Right Grip button` Hold down to interact and pick up and hold onto the katana sword
 - `SWING while holding Grip button`Swing the katana while its in your hands to slash the surrounding objects that are shot at you.
-- `Hold down Left and Right Trigguer button`Activates Blade Mode, in this mode time is drastically slowed down.
+- `Hold down Left and Right Trigger button`Activates Blade Mode, in this mode time is drastically slowed down.

 ## 📁Directories